 5. Use the “Site or domain” field to limit your search to a specific internet domain.
-Example: .edu for education sites, .gov for government sites, or enter an entire URL to search within an individual site.
+Example: .edu for educational institutions, .gov for government sites, or enter an entire URL to search within an individual site.

 6. Use the “Terms appearing” field to limit your search to terms that appear in a specific area of a Web site.
 Example: “In the title of the page,” “In the text of the page,” “In the URL of the page.”

 Other useful search options include date, language, file type (PDF, Excel, PowerPoint, etc.), and geographic region.
 Also see Google Search Help for further details.